“They shall make an Ark of acacia wood” (Ex. 25:10)

 Sorrow over the death of the evil?
 Over Israel's enemies?

-against the [contemporary secular Western] culture of the nations and of the Hellenists [secularized Jews] who adopted it.
+The Torah's very defining good and evil in real, absolute terms constitutes a declaration of war against the [contemporary secular Western] culture of the nations and of the Hellenists [secularized Jews] who adopted it.
 That culture preaches that no one absolute good or evil can be determined, since all ideas and concepts, including those defining good and evil, are the product of human thought.
 Both those who deny the existence of a Supreme, Omniscient, Omnipotent G-d Who is the source of wisdom and truth, and those who admit the existence of a Supreme Being yet deny Torah from Sinai, i.e., that G-d set forth a blueprint in the Torah, hold that we cannot attach special status to one “good” over another.
 Tolerance and pluralism are the ultimate principles of that alien culture.
 Since followers of that culture cannot determine with certainty what evil is, they cannot eradicate it from the world.

 Mercy toward the cruel is not a good trait.
 Quite the opposite, one is duty-bound to separate oneself from the evildoer even if this is a difficult step, and even if it appears cruel.
 The cruel, wicked person will influence goodness and corrupt it.
 There can be no coexistence between evil and upright people – only separation.